djalbat/yapp/README.md

 *If you just want to see Yapp in action without further ado*, then clone this repository, open the `index.html` file and choose a language.

-*If you are interested in contributing to Yapp*, in particular contributing to its grammars, then see the contributions section below.
+*If you are interested in contributing to Yapp*, in particular in contributing to its grammars, then see the contributions section below.

 Otherwise read on.